Police violence, abiding grief for China families of missing on Malaysia jet

 For the relatives, neither their pain nor their single-minded quest for answers has eased, and that seems to have become an annoyance for China's authorities.

 Police have beaten at least two people whose children were on the flight, several family members said.
-In one case, a woman in her fifties was hospitalized for three days.
+In one case, a woman in her fifties was hospitalised for three days.

 "I went to see her in hospital, I could see the injuries on her head and body," said Zhang Yongli, 64, whose daughter was on the flight.
 "The way the police acted was very extreme, it's wrong to treat us this way."